Jasdero/JasderoPassePlatBundle/README.md

 * [Row Sorter plugin](http://www.jqueryscript.net/table/jQuery-Plugin-For-Drag-n-Drop-Sortable-Table-RowSorter-js.html)
 * The templates were built using [Materialize](http://materializecss.com/getting-started.html)

-Don't forget to put the scripts in your `base.html.twig` as it is extended by the bundle.
+Don't forget to put the scripts in your `base.html.twig` as it is extended by the bundle and make sure to have a `{% block body %}` inside.

 ### Configuration